mrqorib/gomoku/README.md

 <img alt="initial screen" src="screenshots/save.PNG" width="30%">

 ## Load
 To load a game, click the load button.
 The current game will be abandoned.
-Make sure you have saved games before load it (make sure the file save1.gomoku exists in the same directory), if not it will just restart the game.
+Make sure you have saved games before loading it (make sure the file save1.gomoku exists in the same directory), if not it will just restart the game.

 <img alt="initial screen" src="screenshots/load.PNG" width="30%">